Work sucks. They’re ready to do something about it.Read more…

 Google Play Music is a music streaming service, music storage service and online music store all rolled into one.
 It combines the on-demand music streaming of services like Spotify and Apple Music with the ability to purchase any song or album outright and listen to it indefinitely.
 It also allows users to upload their personal music collections to the cloud and stream them to multiple devices for free.

 Launched in November 2011, Google Play Music holds licensing deals with major music labels like Universal Music Group, Warner Music Group, Sony Music Entertainment and EMI.
-The service is available in 64 countries across the globe and has recently joined forces with YouTube's premium video service, YouTube Red, to provide both music and video in a single entertainment package.
+The service is available in 64 countries across the globe and has recently joined forces with YouTube's premium video service, YouTube Premium, to provide both music and video in a single entertainment package.

 What features does Google Play Music support?